 For dysbaric osteonecrosis, skeletal x-rays may show joint degeneration, which cannot be distinguished from that caused by other joint disorders; MRI is usually diagnostic.

-Initially, high-flow 100% O 2 enhances N 2 washout by widening the N 2 pressure gradient between the lungs and the circulation, thus accelerating reabsorption of embolic bubbles.
+Initially, high-flow 100% oxygen enhances nitrogen washout by widening the nitrogen pressure gradient between the lungs and the circulation, thus accelerating reabsorption of nitrogen-containing embolic bubbles.

-Dives < 24 h apart (repetitive dives) require special techniques to determine proper decompression procedures.
+Dives < 24 hours apart (repetitive dives) require special techniques to determine proper decompression procedures.

-Symptoms of decompression sickness develop within 1 h of surfacing in 50% of affected patients and within 6 h in 90%.
+Symptoms of decompression sickness develop within 1 hour of surfacing in 50% of affected patients and within 6 hours in 90%.

-If the disorder is suspected, start high-flow 100% O 2 and arrange the most expeditious transport to a recompression facility possible, using ground transportation or an aircraft capable of 1 atmosphere of internal pressure.
+If the disorder is suspected, start high-flow 100% oxygen and arrange the most expeditious transport to a recompression facility possible, using ground transportation or an aircraft capable of 1 atmosphere of internal pressure.

 Counsel divers to follow established recommendations (eg, diving depth and duration, use of decompression stops during ascent) that decrease the risk of decompression sickness.